-Tampons are becoming popular among the younger generation of women because they provide double protection than sanitary pads.
+Tampons are popular among the younger women because they provide double protection than sanitary pads.
 But should you be using them if you had C section?
 Let’s find out.

 As soon as you feel that you can take care of your tampons by changing them frequently, it is safe to start using them.

-After six weeks, things will probably get back to normal for you and your baby would start to settle down in a routine.
-However, you period may not return for up to a year if you’re breastfeeding your baby and once they resume, the first few menstrual cycles may be heavy.
+After six weeks, things will probably get back to normal for you and your baby would start to settle down into a routine.
+However, your period may not return for up to a year if you’re breastfeeding your baby and once they resume, the first few menstrual cycles may be heavy.
 You can start using tampons at this stage.

 However, you must never use tampons at any time other than when you have heavy periods.
 It increases chances of infections and is painful to remove due to friction.

-Menstrual cups function by sitting on the mouth of uterus like a cap and collect all the menstrual blood coming out of uterus.
-Therefore, it is important to choose correct size of cup as an incorrect size would not only be ineffective but also painful to insert into the vagina.
+Menstrual cups function by sitting on the mouth of the uterus like a cap and collect all the menstrual blood coming out of the uterus.
+Therefore, it is important to choose the correct size of the cup as an incorrect size would not only be ineffective but also painful to insert into the vagina.

-The same principles for use apply to menstrual cups also and one needs to remove them and wash them every 3-4 hours.
+The same principles for usage apply to the menstrual cup and one needs to remove them and wash them every 3-4 hours.